 Ancient Egyptian civilization lasted for more than 3,000 years and showed a stunning level of continuity.
 That is more than 15 times the age of the United States, and consider how often our culture shifts; as recently as 2003, there was no Facebook, Twitter, or YouTube.

 While today we consider the Greco-Roman period to be in the distant past, it should be noted that Cleopatra VII’s reign is closer to our own time than it was to that of the construction of the pyramids of Giza.
 It took humans nearly 4,000 years to build something—anything—taller than the Great Pyramid.
 Contrast that span to modern times; we get excited when a record lasts longer than a decade.

 Consistency and stability

 Time—cyclical and linear

-The annual inundation of the Nile was also a reliable, and measurable, cycle that helped form their concept of the passage of time.
-In fact, the calendar we use today is derived from one developed by the ancient Egyptians.
-They divided the year into 3 seasons: akhet “inundation,” peret “growing/emergence.” and shemw “harvest.”
-Each season was, in turn, divided into four 30-day months.
+The annual inundation of the Nile was also a reliable and measurable cycle that helped form their concept of the passage of time.
+In fact, the calendar we use today in the west is derived from one developed by the ancient Egyptians.
+They divided the year into 3 seasons: akhet (“inundation”), peret (“growing/emergence”), and shemw (“harvest”); each season was divided into four 30-day months.

-Although this annual cycle, paired with the daily solar cycle that is so evident in the desert, led to a powerful drive to see the universe in cyclical time, this idea existed simultaneously with the reality of linear time.
-These two concepts—the cyclical and the linear—came to be associated with two of their primary deities: Osiris, the eternal lord of the dead, and Re, the sun god who was reborn with each dawn.
+Although this annual cycle, paired with the daily solar cycle that is so evident in the desert, led to a powerful drive to see the universe in terms of cyclical time, this idea existed simultaneously with the reality of linear time.
+These two concepts—the cyclical and the linear—came to be associated with two of their primary deities: Osiris, the eternal lord of the dead, and Ra, the sun god who was reborn with each dawn.

 The pharaoh—not just a king